fnmdx111/Towel/README.md

 assembly instructions that aren't covered in `asm`.
 Priority 2.
 This is also done by now.
 Parts missing: IDK.

 The Future
 ----

 Of course the TOWEL-C COMPILER like the cool guys!!!
 (And of course not javascript, it just sucks.)
 Maybe a bytecode compiler for a VM in C.

-Oh, and algebraic data type.
-I'll have to do a lot of thinking.

 License
 ----